Rosalyn Best Clark

 - Using Gottman’s Bringing Baby Home, Ros helps couples prepare for and adjust to the arrival of their baby.

 - Family members notice their own and others’ emotions to better understand their own needs and those being expressed by other family members.
 They get curious about behaviours that signal trouble – what is the precursor, what is the purpose of that behaviour?
 Ros may contextualize some conflicts by explaining the physiological changes across the lifespan.

 (Individual) Trauma treatment…

-- is most efficiently approached through EMDR rather than Talk Therapy.
+- is most efficiently approached through EMDR and Somatic Experiencing.

 - You do not need to relive your story.

-- You will remember the memory but without disturbance.
+- When we're finished, you will remember the memory but without disturbance.